 Discovery and History

-The work horses of the lab are dedicated and tireless volunteers who are crucial to the preparation of the many kinds of dinosaurs including ceratopsids, tyrannosaurs, and the ubiquitous herbivorous hadrosaurs.
+The workhorses of the lab are dedicated and tireless volunteers who are crucial to the preparation of the many kinds of dinosaurs including ceratopsids, tyrannosaurs, and the ubiquitous herbivorous hadrosaurs.
 All these share the lab with a whole menagerie of Cretaceous creatures; alligators, turtles, fish, and countless ammonites, just to name a few.
 This is a huge job that requires careful organization and supervision of each step along the way.
-At the request of the Monument, Partners hired a geology graduate to manage lab and field work, catalog the collections, train and coordinate the volunteers, and educate the public.

-The Society of Vertebrate Paleontology has put together a summary of fossil resources in Grand Staircase-Escalante:
+The Society of Vertebrate Paleontology has put together a summary of fossil resources in Grand Staircase-Escalante, check it out here!